-Any of the following consequences may be used for violations of any discipline code: parent conference, parent notification, peer mediation, penalty sentences/assignment, removal from class temporarily, special seating, staffing with teacher, warning - verbal/written, bus suspension, contact of School Resource Officer, conference with administration/staff, costrestitution, daily report/assignment sheet, referral, hotline call/referral to social services, loss of privileges, in-school suspension (ISS), out-of-school suspension (OSS -up to 10 days), long-term suspension (more than 10 days).
+Any form of bullying or harassment is not tolerated at Carl Junction Schools.
+Any of the following consequences may be used for violations of any discipline code: parent conference, parent notification, peer mediation, penalty sentences/assignment, removal from class temporarily, special seating, staffing with teacher, warning - verbal/written, bus suspension, contact of School Resource Officer, conference with administration/staff, cost-restitution, daily report/assignment sheet, referral, hotline call/referral to social services, loss of privileges, in-school suspension (ISS), out-of-school suspension (OSS -up to 10 days), long-term suspension (more than 10 days).
+Please see School Board Policies AC and JFCF for procedures and information on reporting any incidents.